 Learn More about Coaching

-In looking for more information on coaching, two names came up repeatedly: Elena Aguilar and Jim Knight.
+When I looked for more information on coaching, two names came up repeatedly: Elena Aguilar and Jim Knight.
 If you’re interested in learning more about coaching, their resources would be a great place to start.

 Elena Aguilar’s blog on Education Week, The Art of Coaching Teachers, contains several years’ worth of in-depth advice and information on instructional coaching.
 She also has a fantastic collection of coaching resources on her own website, and her book, The Art of Coaching: Effective Strategies for School Transformation, is a best seller on Amazon.